L4Lune/odin-calc/README.md

 Variables for firstNum, operator, and secondNum (done)

-Create html calc buttons and get it all lined up
+Create html calc buttons and get it all lined up (done)
 - 0-9, +, -, *, /, =, Clear, ., and a display

 JavaScript: